-- Burial Insurance Quotes – How much does burial insurance cost?
+- Quotes – How much does it cost?

-Often referred to as burial insurance, final expense life insurance is a form of permanent life insurance that is often used to cover the expenses associated with passing away.
+Final expense is a form of permanent life insurance that is often used to cover the expenses associated with passing away.
 Things like medical costs, funeral, burial or cremation.

-Since it is permanent life insurance, meaning that it does not expire, it is more expensive than term life insurance per $1,000 of coverage.
-Unlike term life insurance, permanent life insurance policies accumulate cash value which can later be borrowed from or surrendered for cash value.
-Generally speaking, final expense permanent life insurance policy with up to $50,000 of coverage.
+Since it is permanent life insurance, meaning that it does not expire, it is more expensive than term per $1,000 of coverage.
+Unlike term, permanent life insurance policies accumulate cash value which can later be borrowed from or surrendered for cash value.
+Generally speaking, a final expense permanent policy with up to $50,000 of coverage.

-The interesting thing about burial insurance is that “burial insurance” is just a nickname for the actual product you are buying, which is a small whole life insurance policy.
+The interesting thing about this product is that “burial insurance” is just a nickname for the actual product you are buying, which is a small whole life policy.
 The death benefit can be used on anything, and it is not required to be spent of funeral expenses.
 The beneficiary of the policy is also not required to cover the cost of a funeral or related expense.